Towards a Unified View of Preference Learning for Large Language Models: A Survey: Feedbacks

 \subsubsection{LLM-as-a-Judge}

 A more direct and easily adjustable approach is to use LLM scoring to provide rewards for preference learning or evaluation, termed LLM-as-a-Judge.
 For larger models, such as GPT-4, we can specify scoring rules directly in the prompts, allowing the model to score generated responses.
 Extending this method further, we can implement LLM self-rewarding.
 For example, recent self-rewarding mechanisms~\cite{yuan2024self} have shown that LLMs can improve by evaluating their own responses instead of relying on human labelers.
 However, model judgment may introduce errors or biases.
 To address this issue, \citet{wu2024meta} introduce a novel Meta-Rewarding step, where the model assesses its own judgments and uses that feedback to refine its judgment skills.
 This unsupervised approach makes the scores given by the LLM more accurate.
+To address extreme multi-objective optimization, \citet{xu2024perfect} employs Mixture of Judges with cost-efficient constrained policy optimization with stratification, which can identify the perfect blend in RLHF in a principled manner. \citet{ye2024beyond} uses the LLMs self-generated contrastive judgment pairs to train the generative judge with DPO and find the performance is comparable to the scalar reward model.
 For tasks involving complex reasoning steps, LLM-as-a-Judge often underperforms the trained scoring verifiers.
 To mitigate this issue, \citet{mcaleese2024llmcriticshelpcatch} train a critic model prompted to accept a (question, answer) pair as input and output a plain text “critique” that points out potential problems in the answer for code generation. \citet{zhang2024generativeverifiersrewardmodeling} train a generative verifier to leverage the text-token prediction capabilities of LLMs for mathematical reasoning.